huzeifah-m/PBI-Pro-License-Automated-Control/README.md

  ![](https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/Images/Demo%20user%20in%20no%20pro%20group.gif)

 We can take advantage of Power Automate to automate this entire process!
+Using a workflow-based licencing method is quite simple to deploy and is highly effective.
 See the diagram below which illustrates the architecture, (link to the whitepaper can be found at the bottom):

 ![architect diagram](https://user-images.githubusercontent.com/99490720/220882867-a1a123ce-4332-4677-b0a7-04be7e991445.png)